RAF Glatton: 457th Bombardment Group (Heavy)

 The 457th Bomb Group flew its first combat mission on 21 February 1944 during Big Week, taking part in the concentrated attacks of heavy bombers on the German aircraft industry.
 Until June 1944, the Group engaged primarily in bombardment of strategic targets, such as ball-bearing plants, aircraft factories, and oil refineries in Germany and Occupied Europe.

 The Group bombed targets in Occupied France during the first week of June 1944 in preparation for the Normandy invasion, and attacked coastal defenses along the Cherbourg peninsula on D-Day in support of airborne forces who had landed on the peninsula.
 It struck airfields, railroads, fuel depots, and other interdictory targets behind the invasion beaches throughout the remainder of the month.

 Beginning in July 1944, the 457th resumed bombardment of strategic objectives and engaged chiefly in such operations until April 1945.
 Sometimes flew support and interdictory missions, aiding the advance of ground forces during the Saint-Lô breakthrough in July 1944 and the landing of British 1st Airborne Division at Arnhem during the airborne attack on the Netherlands in September 1944; and participating in the Battle of the Bulge, December 1944 - January 1945, and the assault across the Rhine in March 1945.

 The Group flew its last combat mission on 20 April 1945.
 The unit had carried out 237 missions.
 Total number of sorties was 7,086 with nearly 17,000 tons of bombs and 142 tons of leaflets being dropped.

 After V-E Day, the 457th transported prisoners of war from Austria to France, and returned to Sioux Falls AAF, South Dakota during June 1945 and was inactivated on 18 August 1945.

 RAF Bomber Command use

 After the war, RAF Glatton was used by the RAF's No. 3 Group under the control of RAF Bomber Command using Avro Lancasters and Consolidated Liberators flying to the Middle East.
 It was closed and sold in 1948.

 Current use

 With the end of military control, Glatton airfield was largely returned to agriculture.
 However, parts of two runways have been retained and Glatton now operates as Peterborough Business Airport.
-All Saints Church Conington churchyard contains a memorial to the men of the 457th Bomb Group who lost their lives on missions that flew from Glatton.
+The churchyard of All Saints Church in Conington contains a memorial to the men of the 457th Bomb Group who lost their lives on missions that flew from Glatton.